centiservice/mats3_site/_docs/C-explore/01-jbang-mats.md

     public static void main(String... args) throws Exception {
         MatsFuturizer matsFuturizer = MatsJbangKit.createMatsFuturizer();

-        // A "futurization" to the 'SimpleService.simple' MatsEndpoint CompletableFuture<Reply<SimpleServiceReplyDto>> future = matsFuturizer.futurizeNonessential(
+        // A "futurization" to the 'SimpleService.simple' MatsEndpoint - demonstration purpose!
+        // NOTE: You would never do such a single-use, possibly repeated instantiation of MatsFuturizer in prod:
+        // The MatsFuturizer is a singleton, long-lived Java service, meant to live inside a long-lived JVM.
+        CompletableFuture<Reply<SimpleServiceReplyDto>> future = matsFuturizer.futurizeNonessential(
                 MatsTestHelp.traceId(), "SimpleServiceMainFuturization.main.1", "SimpleService.simple",
                 SimpleServiceReplyDto.class, new SimpleServiceRequestDto(1, "TestOne"));